1. Who Coordinates the Latino Commencement Celebration (LCC)?

 6. I noticed in the application that we are only allowed to write the first and last name for our parents and ourselves.
 Why?

 Because of TIME CONSTRAINTS.
-There are approximately 600 students that need to be recognized on stage and we have an hour and thirty minutes in which to do it.
+There are approximately 850 students that need to be recognized on stage and we have an hour and thirty minutes in which to do it.
 The university requires that we end the program by no later than 9:00 PM.
 We have one hour and forty-five minutes to conduct our program.
-We have timed it for years and confirmed that we only have enough time to announce the students and their parents.
+We have timed it for years and confirmed that we only have enough time to announce the students and their parents, for that same reason we no longer announce a spouse.
 If we were to allow the graduates to add middle names and other last names, we would have to eliminate their parents' names.

 Comment: The first goal of the LCC is to give students the opportunity to walk on stage and be recognized.
 The second goal is to acknowledge their parents.
 Middle names and additional last names (other than the first and last) would add an hour an a half to two hours to the program.
 That means we would not be able to end our program by 8:30 PM, but rather by 10:00 PM.

 To give you an example, use a word, any word, and repeat it 850 times while you time yourself.
 That will give you an idea as to how much time additional names would add to the program.

 7. I did not write in the accents on my first and last name.
 Will this be done for me?

 No. Your name will appear exactly as you input it when submitting your application online.
 If you have more than one last name, the database will automatically drop the second last name. (see question/response to No. 6)

 8. Why does the application ask for degree and major if it is not going to be read on stage?